elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule.md

 url: /learn/chemistry/questions/how-does-electronegativity-affect-the-charge-distribution-in-a-water-molecule
 score: -1.0
 related_article1:
-    id: 167432
+    id: 167442
-    title: How does the surface tension of water compare to that of other liquids?
+    title: >-
+        What is the function of xylem in plants and how does it facilitate water transport against gravity?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-does-the-surface-tension-of-water-compare-to-that-of-other-liquids
+    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
 related_article2:
-    id: 167423
+    id: 167442
+    title: >-
-    title: What is the molecular structure of water and how does it contribute to its polarity?
+        What is the function of xylem in plants and how does it facilitate water transport against gravity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
+    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
 related_article3:
-    id: 167435
+    id: 167429
-    title: Discuss the biological importance of water as a solvent, particularly in kidney function.
+    title: >-
+        What is adhesion and how does it differ from cohesion in terms of mechanism?
     subject: Chemistry
-    url: /learn/chemistry/questions/discuss-the-biological-importance-of-water-as-a-solvent-particularly-in-kidney-function
+    url: /learn/chemistry/questions/what-is-adhesion-and-how-does-it-differ-from-cohesion-in-terms-of-mechanism
 related_article4:
-    id: 167430
+    id: 167431
-    title: Describe the role of adhesion in plant transport systems.
+    title: >-
+        What is surface tension and how is it explained at the molecular level?
     subject: Chemistry
-    url: /learn/chemistry/questions/describe-the-role-of-adhesion-in-plant-transport-systems
+    url: /learn/chemistry/questions/what-is-surface-tension-and-how-is-it-explained-at-the-molecular-level
 related_article5:
-    id: 167423
+    id: 167442
+    title: >-
-    title: What is the molecular structure of water and how does it contribute to its polarity?
+        What is the function of xylem in plants and how does it facilitate water transport against gravity?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-molecular-structure-of-water-and-how-does-it-contribute-to-its-polarity
+    url: /learn/chemistry/questions/what-is-the-function-of-xylem-in-plants-and-how-does-it-facilitate-water-transport-against-gravity
 ---

 &nbsp;